 A. No!
 I don’t mind one bit if you change your list part-way through the challenge.
 The point of my challenges is to provide a fun and easy way for you to set some goals, work toward them, and enjoy reading.
 If your original list isn’t working for you, you’re likely to be miserable, which would completely defeat the point.
 Rework your list/goals and keep on reading.

-A. Absolutely not.
-Writing reviews of the books you read is entirely optional.
+A. Nope, no reviews required.
 To be honest, I usually don’t write reviews of the books I read during these challenges.

 Remember: Katrina’s reading challenges are low-to-no-pressure.

 Q. What should I write in my post that has my list and goals?
 Is there any special format?